 Style Tribes elucidates 100 years of fashion evolution

-The book was given to me as a sample for review from the publisher’s PR office.
-It covers the fashion, music and ideology movements of the various youth generations over the last 100 years starting with the Flapper.
-It is not only about the conflict between the young and the old generation, but also about the conflicts of the subcultures co-existing in the various youth generations.
+The book covers the fashion, music and ideology movements of the various youth generations over the last 100 years starting with the Flapper.
+It is not only about the conflict between the young and old generations, but also about the conflicts of the subcultures co-existing in the various youth generations.
 These subcultures identified themselves and distinguished themselves from each other by their way to dress, the places they partied at, the music they listened to, and their ideology.
 Thus, discussions of ideological ideas often led to street fights that ended up in the news.

 This fashion book shows how fashion ideas become mainstream

 Style Tribes also illustrates how about a decade or so later, style elements that separated the young subcultures from their age peers and the older generation became main stream.
 Once these elements became part of fashion or an evergreen classic, they often lost what they originally stood for.

 Often the original message of the contra culture got lost

 Recall the Bohemian style, which many of us baby-boomers love, for instance, came from the anti-consumerist counterculture from the 1960s.
 Today this style is a classic and for sale in expensive boutiques.
 While in the 1960s and 1970s, the Flower Power youth wore jeans distressed from wear and were worn because of the will to not consume, today’s distressed jeans are sold this way.
 Ironically, they are even more expensive than completely intact jeans because of the extra production step of distressing!

 There is a retarding factor from subculture style to trend/fashion